wolandark/PyEnv/README.md

 # PyEnv
 A shell script for quickly and easily making python virtual environments and installing python packages inside it in one go!

+## About:
+This handy shell script simplifies the process of setting up isolated Python environments for your projects.
+By leveraging the power of virtual environments and pip, you can effortlessly manage dependencies and keep your project's packages organized.

+With this script, you can quickly create a virtual environment tailored to your project's requirements.
+Once created, you can activate the environment, ensuring a clean and isolated environment for your Python code.

 ### Installation
 Use curl to easily download the script to your home directory (or do it manually)
 ```